Sponsored by American National

 How much you need will depend on your circumstances, but one quick formula to estimate a target is the "rule of 25," which suggests saving 25 times your anticipated annual expenses to fund retirement.
 While it can be a helpful guideline, it’s far from a one-size-fits-all solution.

-For early retirees, health care costs may be the biggest surprise in 2026.
+For early retirees, health care costs might be the biggest surprise in 2026.

 Expanded Affordable Care Act (ACA) subsidies expired at the end of 2025, reverting to pre-2021 rules.
 That means premium tax credits disappear entirely for households earning above 400% of the federal poverty level (roughly $84,600 for a couple) and are reduced for many others.

-Jeremy Keil, CFP® and founder of Keil Financial Partners, says this makes income planning more important than ever.
+Jeremy Keil, CFP® and founder of Keil Financial Partners, says this makes income planning more important.

 "When you are using ACA coverage, pay extra close attention to which accounts you take out money from, and how much you take out," he says.

-In some cases, going just slightly over the income threshold — even $1 more — could mean losing or having to repay tens of thousands of dollars in subsidies.
+In some cases, going slightly above the income threshold — even $1 more — could mean losing or having to repay tens of thousands of dollars in subsidies.

-Simply put: if you plan to retire before age 65, managing taxable income is no longer just a tax strategy.
-It’s a health care strategy, too.
+If you plan to retire before age 65, managing taxable income is no longer just a tax strategy; it’s a health care strategy, too.

 "Managing taxable income is no longer just a tax strategy.
 It’s a health care strategy, too." — Jacob Schroeder